jacobvsdanniel/tf_rnn/README.md

 ### 2. Get the load data helpers

-The "external/" directory contains libraries that reads the CoNLL-2012 format of OntoNotes (Provided by Jheng-Long Wu, jlwu@iis.sinica.edu.tw).
+The "external/" directory contains libraries that read the CoNLL-2012 format of OntoNotes (Provided by Jheng-Long Wu, jlwu@iis.sinica.edu.tw).
 They in turn use libraries from https://github.com/canasai/mps.
 Download missing files from that repository  when import errors occur.

 Set custom path and import them in ontonotes.py
 ```python